-Atomic redesigned its all-mountain crushing Vantage lineup to be lighter and stronger for an effortless, enjoyable ride, and the Men's Vantage 97 C Ski is no exception.
-You'll rip pristine corduroy, weave through tight trees, and won't be left high and dry on unexpected powder days with the versatile 97 millimeter waist, while the rockered tip and tail lend a nimble playfulness to the ski and ensure efficient float in deeper snow.
+Atomic's extensive Vantage lineup offers a few different constructions with the Vantage 97 C Ski falling into the lighter and more forgiving category when compared to the "Ti".
+The construction and shape of this ski will encourage you to rip pristine corduroy, weave through tight trees, and even slash deep snow during unexpected powder days.
+The 97 millimeter waist boasts splendid versatility, while the rockered tip and tail lend a nimble playfulness to the ski and ensure efficient float in deeper snow.
 A healthy helping of underfoot camber grips firm groomers with ease, and makes each turn feel energetic and fun.
 The Vantage 97 C's construction is really what makes it shine as a daily driver in virtually any conditions.
 Atomic's Prolite Construction builds the ski around a slim profile and adds reinforcement in key areas, meaning it has all the strength you require from a hard-charging machine without any extra weight.
 A layer of stiff carbon mesh throughout the whole ski helps keep the weight low while adding strength at speed, and the poppy poplar core is like a shock-absorbing wall for a smooth, stable feel.
 Throw in full-length vertical sidewalls for torsional stability and quick power transfer from edge-to-edge and experience the freedom to go anywhere on the mountain.

 Options, sizes, colors available on Backcountry

 Atomic Vantage 97 C Ski